chizzletaz/BakeAndBinge/Testing.md

 Testing:
 1. On the landing page, click the 'BROWSE RECIPES' button.
-2. Confirm you are redirected to the recipes page and you see the search bar.
+2. Confirm you are redirected to the recipes page and that you see the search bar.
 3. Go to any other page (except register or login).
 4. Click the search icon.
-5. Confirm you are redirected to the recipes page and you see the search bar.
+5. Confirm you are redirected to the recipes page and that you see the search bar.
-6. Fill in the keyword 'strawberry'in the search bar.
+6. Fill in the keyword 'strawberry' in the search bar.
 7. Confirm that a recipe for strawberry cake appears.
 8. Fill in the keyword 'test'in the search bar.
 9. Confirm that the message 'Sorry, no results were found.' appears.